adambiltcliffe/codex/readme.md

-Choice of order when adding triggers to queue Automatic resolution of triggers when only one choice exists and skipping if none Passive effects on units: modify own/others' stats, add abilities, modify costs to play cards Frenzy, haste, flying, anti-air, invisible, healing, resist, overpower, sparkshot, readiness Patrol zone with bonuses for squad leader, elite, scavenger, technician and lookout Spell casting including checking if you have the right hero Flagbearer ability
+Choice of order when adding triggers to queue Automatic resolution of triggers when only one choice exists and skipping if none Passive effects on units: modify own/others' stats, add abilities, modify costs to play cards Frenzy, haste, flying, anti-air, invisible, healing, resist, overpower, sparkshot, readiness, stealth Patrol zone with bonuses for squad leader, elite, scavenger, technician and lookout Spell casting including checking if you have the right hero Flagbearer ability